-How Will the U.S. And WHO Fare Without Each Other?
+How Will The U.S. And WHO Fare Without Each Other?

 So far, WHO's public response has been to brush off Trump's comments.
 "It is WHO's wish for this collaboration [between the U.S. and WHO] to continue," Tedros Adhanom Ghebreyesus, the agency's director-general, said in what has so far been its only response to Trump's announcement, at a press conference Monday.
 Tedros offered no further comments when pressed.

-"A dignified silence from Geneva" is how Kelley Lee, a global health professor at Simon Fraser University, characterizes it.
+"A dignified silence from Geneva" is how Kelley Lee, a global health professor at Simon Fraser University, characterized it.

-"Ignoring an empty threat" is how Clare Wenham, assistant professor of global health policy at London School of Economics, describes it.
+"Ignoring an empty threat" is how Clare Wenham, assistant professor of global health policy at London School of Economics, described it.

-Wenham's read on WHO's current strategy is that they hope to wait Trump out.
-If he loses the election in the fall, she and other global health experts think a new incoming president would likely re-establish the working relationship between the U.S. and WHO.
+Wenham's read on WHO's current strategy is that it hopes to wait Trump out.
+If he loses the election in the fall, she and other global health experts say they think a new incoming president would likely reestablish the working relationship between the U.S. and WHO.

 Vabulas says this wait-it-out strategy has worked before for the United Nations.
 In 1965, Indonesia told the U.N. that it was leaving the organization over a conflict with Malaysia.
-"Then there was a government turnover and they basically came back and said, 'Actually, we didn't really want to do that.
+"Then there was a government turnover, and they basically came back and said, 'Actually, we didn't really want to do that.
 And the U.N. said, 'Well, we never really treated it like it was real anyway."

-"So maybe," says Vabulas, "there is a strategic reason to just stay mum right now."
+"So maybe," Vabulas says, "there is a strategic reason to just stay mum right now."

 Meanwhile, as the U.S. funding freeze continues, WHO faces potential funding shortages in its operational and COVID-19 response budgets.
-The U.S. is WHO's top funder and contributes around $450 million each year, covering about 15-20% of the agency's budget.
+The U.S. is WHO's top funder and contributes around $450 million each year, covering about 15% to 20% of the agency's budget.

-Other countries and contributors are stepping up to cover the shortfall, says Wenham.
+Other countries and contributors are stepping up to cover the shortfall, Wenham says.

-After Trump first announced a U.S. funding freeze mid-April, China pledged an additional $30 million to WHO's coronavirus response, about the same amount the U.S. initially donated to the efforts.
+After Trump first announced a U.S. funding freeze in mid-April, China pledged an additional $30 million to WHO's coronavirus response, about the same amount the U.S. initially donated to the efforts.
 China has since pledged another $2 billion over two years for WHO's coronavirus fight.

 It's not just China that's pitching in, Wenham says.
-European countries have upped their contributions as has the Gates Foundation, which is WHO's second largest funding source (and also a funder for NPR and this blog).
+European countries have upped their contributions, as has the Gates Foundation, which is WHO's second-largest funding source (and also a funder for NPR and this blog).

 Midterm possibilities